andytumelty/linux-sysadmin-interview-questions/README.md

 * You have deleted by error a running script, what could you do to restore it?
 * What will happen on 19 January 2038?

+####[[⬆]](#toc) <a name='scenarios'>Scenarios:</a>

+* You're getting reports from multiple users that a bastion/jumpbox for an environment (hosted by a cloud provider) is "slow".
+What questions do you ask, what commands do you run, and what would be your first checks?
+TODO: detail to respond to questions
+    -> Backups are saturating the management edge

 ####[[⬆]](#toc) <a name='demo'>Demo Time:</a>